Modify Order

 20, 0, 0)

-Postman is widely used tool for API testing.
-We have provided below a collection of all of our APIs in postman collection format.
-Click postman collection to know more about how to use it.
+Postman is a widely used tool for API testing.
+We provide a collection of all our APIs in Postman collection format.
+See the Postman collection guide to learn how to use it.

 Parameters

-• Note: For NSE/BSE derivatives, quantity should be multiple of lot size.
-Example, BANKNIFTY lot size is 15.
-So to buy/sell 1 lot, you need to enter 15 quantity.
+Note on quantity: For derivatives on Indian stock exchanges, quantity should be a multiple of the lot size.
+For example, if a contract’s lot size is 15, then to buy or sell 1 lot you enter 15 quantity.

-• orderId – publisherId (orderId given by placeOrder*() function)
+AmiBroker, Excel, MetaTraderpublisherId (orderId given by the placeOrder*() function)

-• orderId – platformId (orderId given by placeOrder*() function)
+Java, HTTP, C#, PythonplatformId (orderId given by the placeOrder*() function)

 Return value